Talk · TDWI München 2026

 Once upon a time, every company had their own format

-The Great Data Contract Format Merge timeline 2022-2026: the DCS and ODCS lineages converging into a single Open Data Contract Standard under Bitol at the Linux Foundation
+The Great Data Contract Format Merge timeline 2022 to 2026: the DCS and ODCS lineages converging into a single Open Data Contract Standard under Bitol at the Linux Foundation

 The Great Format Merge